kuod/cctf/README.md

 A small parser that takes in a CSV file and outputs the the input into FASTA

 Assumptions:
-1   header begins with "NC_"
+1   header is the first cell
 2   Start is in column 2
 3   End is in column 3
 4   Genome of interest is in row 2